christianboothby/drug-reviews/Technical Report .md

 **Question 1 : Can patients’ perceptions allow alternative drugs to be considered?**

 My prediction is that models will be accurate in predicting drug success based on the data.
-I also predict that sentiment analysis into the reviews would reveal some factors into the difference between positivly and negativly rated drugs.
+I also predict that sentiment analysis into the reviews would reveal some factors into the difference between positively and negatively rated drugs.

 **Question 2: Did positively rated drugs get different reviews from negatively rated drugs?**

 This will further confirm that online patient reviews and perceptions are essential in helping patients make decisions and doctors/pharma understand what patients think about certain drugs.
 My prediction is that the positive reviews will use more uplifting language than the negative reviews.

 ## Research Steps